 The Walrus' Social Approach

-Although it is accustomed to large groups of people, the walrus is self-contained and respects the privacy of others.
+Although accustomed to large groups of people, the walrus is self-contained and respects the privacy of others.
 It is happiest when surrounded by the comforts of home and feels little need to travel far afield.

 Although walruses perceive work to be a complete waste of time, they are methodical and consistent employees and perform best in jobs demanding reliability and an understanding of the big picture.
 They function poorly under deadlines and prefer careers that enable them to work at your own pace, particularly as engineers, government workers, food inspectors or managers.